SarperArda/fraud-control-for-sms/FraudControlForSMS/README.md

 ## Detailed Explanation of the Program

+### OpenAI Model

+The OpenAI model is a generative AI model that analyzes the content of SMS messages to detect any suspicious or fraud-like patterns.
+It provides a fraud probability score based on the input message content.

 ### Gemini AI Model

-The Gemini AI model is a generative AI model that analyzes the content of SMS messages to detect any suspicious or spam-like patterns.
+The Gemini AI model is a generative AI model that analyzes the content of SMS messages to detect any suspicious or fraud-like patterns.
 It provides a fraud probability score based on the input message content.

 ### TensorFlow Model